calderon0423/Summer-Olympics-2024-Predictive-Model/README.md

 - Achieved the highest accuracy among the evaluated models with the best R-squared value.

 ## Results and Conclusions

-- **Linear Regression** provided a solid baseline with an R-squared value of xxx.
-- **Random Forest Regression** improved the prediction accuracy with an R-squared value of xxx.
-- **XGBoost Regression** achieved the highest accuracy with an R-squared value of xxx.

-## Results and Conclusions
 - **Linear Regression** provided a solid baseline with an adjusted R-squared value of 0.32.
 - **Random Forest Regression** improved the prediction accuracy with an adjusted R-squared value of 0.41.